melodious-chat/melodious/readme.md

 # PROJECT FROZEN; Contributors needed

 I have too much going on, so the project is currently in the frozen state.
 I have little to no time on developing Melodious because I'm not going to sacrifice my time for this project due to having a full-time job.
 I (or we) may get back on developing Melodious by January 1st 2020; but for now, if you want to contribute, please let me know.
-*By Polyzium, December 22nd 2019*
+*- Polyzium, December 22nd 2019*

+UPDATE: I'm no longer commited to its development due to Fosscord's existence.
+I recommend you use that instead when it's ready.
+*Updated on July 21st 2022*

 # Melodious